OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/ShotlistNode.JPG

-**Path:**, The displayed path is where projects are rendered to.
-The target folder and filename is automatically named after the active shot and file paths are converted to absolutes.
+**Path:** The displayed path is the projects output directory.
+The target folder and filenames are automatically named after the active shot.
+File paths are converted to absolute paths.
+If the Contructor nodes aren't connected to the Path Format socket, the path consists of; Root directory + shot name(folder)+ shot name + '_'(filename).
+However the scene render path in Blender's output settings will vary when 'Seperate Layers' is active.

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/ShotlistNode2.JPG